inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 .. image:: /static/training/beginner/qgis-inasafe/image127.*
    :align: center

-Labeling lines
+Labelling lines
 ..............

-Now that you know how labeling works, there’s an additional problem.
+Now that you know how labelling works, there’s an additional problem.
 Points and polygons are easy to label, but what about lines?
 If you label them the same way as the points, they will look funny.
 Street name labels, for example, should be parallel to the street lines, not hovering horizontally above them.